Steven Delaney

 Acknowledgement of Country

 The Fellowship for Indigenous Leadership respectfully acknowledges all Traditional Custodians of the land and waterways in Victoria.
-We pay our respect to Aboriginal and Torres Strait Islander cultures; and to Elders past, present and emerging.
+We pay our respect to Aboriginal and Torres Strait Islander cultures; and to Elders past, present and future.

 Latest News